ReniKoci/LeetCode/README.md

 # LeetCode
-Collection of LeetCode questions I'm solving using Python
+Collection of LeetCode questions I'm solving using Java and Python